cran-task-views/TeachingStatistics/TeachingStatistics.md

     design and analysis of statistical experiments, with an emphasis on agricultural field experiments.
 Designs constructed by `r pkg("agricolae")` can be visualised using `r pkg("agricolaeplotr")`.
+-   `r pkg("LearningRlab")` is designed to help teach basic statistics to secondary and baccalaureate students.
+It has functions that provide step-by-step explanations of statistical calculations and functions that prompt the student to perform their own calculations.
+See the package vignette for examples.

 ### Examination

 -   `r pkg("exams", priority = "core")` provides a framework